Just-Aymz/HR-Employee-Attrition-Prediction/README.md

 This project aims to analyze and predict employee attrition using a fictional dataset created by IBM data scientists.
 This dataset contains various features that may influence employee turnover, such as job roles, monthly income, education, and distance from home.
 By conducting exploratory data analysis (EDA), we aim to uncover key factors contributing to attrition, including insights like job role distribution and how distance from home correlates with attrition.

 After the data cleaning process, which involves handling missing values, outliers, and inconsistent data entries, we proceed with feature engineering and visualization to better understand the dataset.
-The ultimate objective is to build and evaluate a predictive model using classification algorithms to determine whether an employee is likely to leave the company.
+The ultimate objective is to build and evaluate a predictive model using classification algorithms to determine whether an employee will likely leave the company.
 HR teams can leverage this to create targeted retention strategies and improve employee satisfaction.

 # Key Insights
 * Top Influencers of Attrition: